 This post probably contains affiliate links.
 We may earn a commission at no cost to you when you purchase through one of these links.
 Our full disclosure policy is really boring but you can read it here: https://mammainpearls.com/disclosure/

 Ah, mornings…they can be hectic, hurried, and downright stressful!
+That is why I am sharing with you about The Simple Way Morning Rhythms Help Slow Down Mornings!

-I don’t know about you, but as soon as my eyes open I start running through my to do list for the day in my head.
+I don’t know about you, but as soon as my eyes open I start running through my to-do list for the day in my head.

 Not the most relaxing way to start the morning.